Lavash Roll with Canned Saury

 2. Step 2:

-To prepare the filling: - eggs, boiled and cooled, peel from the shell and grate on a coarse grater; - remove the cheese from the packaging and shell, grate on a coarse grater; - remove the canned saury from the jar and mash it in a bowl with a fork.
-For the sauce, mix sour cream, mustard, add salt and pepper to taste and mix.
-Try it and add spices if necessary.
+For the filling: peel the cooled hard-boiled eggs and grate them on the large holes of a grater; grate the cheese on the large holes as well; and mash the canned saury in a bowl with a fork.
+For the sauce, stir together the sour cream and mustard, season with salt and pepper to taste, and mix.
+Taste and adjust the seasoning if needed.

 3. Step 3:

-The selected fresh herbs should be thoroughly washed, shaken or dried from excess moisture.
-I have a small bunch of spinach, and a few sprigs of parsley and dill.
-Finely chop the clean dried greens.
+Wash the fresh herbs thoroughly and shake or pat them dry.
+I use a small bunch of spinach and a few sprigs each of parsley and dill.
+Finely chop the clean, dried herbs.

 4. Step 4:

-To make a roll, you need to put two sheets of lavash one on top of the other.
-Smear the sauce over the entire area of the pita bread.
-Sprinkle evenly with chopped fresh herbs, a little short of the edges.
+To build the roll, lay two sheets of lavash one on top of the other.
+Spread the sauce over the entire surface, then scatter the chopped fresh herbs evenly, stopping just short of the edges.

 5. Step 5: